Del Martin and Phyllis Lyon: Alice B. Toklas Democratic Club

 Lyon and Martin were both active in San Francisco's first gay political organization, the Alice B. Toklas Democratic Club, named after San Francisco-born author Alice B. Toklas.

 Lyon-Martin Health Services

 Lyon-Martin Health Services was founded in 1979 by a group of medical providers and health activists as a clinic for lesbians who lacked access to non-judgmental and affordable health care.
 Named after Phyllis Lyon and Del Martin, the clinic soon became a model for culturally-sensitive community-based health care.
 Since 1993, Lyon-Martin also has provided case management and primary healthcare in programs specifically designed for very low-income and uninsured women with HIV, as well as services for transgender people.

 Senior activists

 In 1989, Martin and Lyon joined Old Lesbians Organizing for Change.
-In 1995 they were named delegates to the White House Conference on Aging, Martin by Senator Dianne Feinstein and Lyon by Congresswoman Nancy Pelosi.
+In 1995 they were named delegates to the White House Conference on Aging, Martin by Senator Dianne Feinstein and Lyon by Congresswoman Nancy Pelosi, both from California.